harbmanj/capstone/README.md

 ![Confusion Matrix](Images/Confusion_matrices.png)

 ## Feature Importance
 Although the strictly best model (SMV) does not have an easy way to view feature importance.
-LogisticRegression performed just as well on Recall (our top metric) and comparably on accuracy, with the significant added benefit of being able to interpret top features.
+LogisticRegression performed nearly as well on Recall (our top metric) and comparably on accuracy, with the significant added benefit of being able to interpret top features.
 This model demonstrates that the column texture_worst is the most important individual measurement, appearing both by itself and in combination with many other features.

 Here is a chart
 ![Feature Importance](Images/LogReg_feature_importance.png)

+The RandomForest model identified different top features, which are visible below '

 ## Conclusion